tenacityteam/tenacity/README.md

 If you want to contribute to this project, we welcome your contributions.
 Please see the [issue tracker](https://github.com/saucedacity/saucedacity/issues) to see what needs to be done.
 You can also take a look at [our TODO page](https://github.com/saucedacity/saucedacity/wiki/TODO).
 There, you will find some things that we plan on doing or that need to be done.

-Finally, it should be well noted throughout this entire repository that **you do NOT need to know how to code in order to contribute to this program!** If you **do** know how to code, then we welcome your contributions.
+Finally, **you do NOT need to know how to code in order to contribute to this program!** If you **do** know how to code, then we welcome your contributions.

 ## Getting Started
 For end users, the latest Windows and Linux release version of Saucedacity is available from the [Saucedacity releases page](https://github.com/saucedacity/saucedacity).